-Wawona’s Mariposa Grove is the largest and most popular sequoia grove.
-Along Highway 120, you’ll find Merced Grove (near Big Oak Flat) and Tuolumne Grove (near Crane Flat).
+Wawona’s Mariposa Grove of Giant Sequoias is king.
+Along Highway 120 are the quieter Merced Grove (near Big Oak Flat) and Tuolumne Grove (near Crane Flat).

 Scenic Drive-To Overlooks

-No visitor should miss taking in the spectacular views from three drive-to overlooks in Yosemite National Park: Glacier Point at the east end of Glacier Point Road, Inspiration Point at Wawona Tunnel, and Olmsted Point on Tioga Pass Road.
+Glacier Point (at the east end of Glacier Point Road), Inspiration Point (at Wawona Tunnel), and Olmsted Point (on Tioga Pass Road) offer jaw-dropping views.